 Herbivore-Parasitoid Network

 We found that the dominant interactions in the herbivore-parasitoid network were shaped by an interaction between density-dependent attack and gall size.
 Specifically, we found that the probability of Platygaster parasitizing Iteomyia increased at higher gall densities, but only for small gall sizes (2 = 20.61, P < 0.001).
-In contrast to Platygaster, Mesopolobus’ probability of attacking Iteomyia was highest for intermediate sized galls at low densities (2 = 18.10, P = 0.003).
+In contrast to Platygaster, Mesopolobus’ probability of attacking Iteomyia was highest for intermediate sized galls, but only at low densities (2 = 18.10, P = 0.003).
 Gall size did not appear to influence the likelihood of Torymus attack, but as with Mesopolobus, we found that the probability of parasitism was higher at low gall densities (2 = 10.82, P = 0.001).
-In contrast to the dominant herbivore-parasitoid interactions, the probability of observing these weaker links was independent of both gall density and gall size (Supplement Table).
+In contrast to the dominant herbivore-parasitoid interactions, the probability of observing these weaker links was independent of both gall density and gall size, suggesting what?
+(Supplement Table).

 Discussion